My response to Michael Brown’s Charisma Article: Why I Never Drink Alcohol, 9/19/2017

 Paul says in Galatians 5 that drunkenness will keep a person from inheriting the kingdom, and “Those who belong to Christ have crucified the flesh with its passions and lusts.”

-The church needs to know that drunkenness is a sin by which many are going to hell, including those who have been born-again.
+The church needs to know that drunkenness is a salvation issue — a sin by which many are going to hell, including those who have been born-again.

 What the Bible really says about who goes to heaven needs to be again taught in the church, which I do here: